Most people know that trying to own and control other people isn't Love. Politics is no different. Free will is sacred. Liberty is political Love.

 I suggest people labeling everyone nazis and fascists take into consideration that WW2 was not merely the authoritarian, forced collectivist, leftist infight of communists vs fascists.
 Many being labeled nazis and fascists today, egged on by crypto-communists, in fact, represent more of the free world values of the UK and the USA.

 I also suggest we go for an individual subjective filtering/censoring AI for messages and other's postings instead of policing the whole platform harassing contributors, extremely inconsistently and slanted at that.
-See 4 paragraphs up and 7.
+See four paragraphs up and "7".
 The big social media platforms (very specifical ideological lense publishers) really need to get their narrative straight when it comes to (American style) free speech.
-Have countries disagreeing with your real free (and equal) speech make their own censorship algoritms and demand their citizens use it.
+Have countries disagreeing with your real free (and equal) speech make their own censorship algorithms and demand their citizens use it.

 Freedom of assembly and association - Your body, your life.
 You can obviously associate and gather with whom you choose.

-Freedom of religion - Practice and preach as long as other's rights are not violated.
+Freedom of religion - Freedom of religion is a full lifestyle freedom that includes freedom of conscience, freedom of thought, freedom of speech, health freedom, freedom of dress, freedom of assembly/association, and everything else.
+Practice and preach as long as other's rights are not violated.

 Freedom of the press (see Freedom of Speech) - Obvious extension of negative Liberty and Freedom of speech.